crypt1d/redi.sh/README.md

 # redi.sh

 Redi.sh is a primitive Redis client, written entirely in Bash.
 It allows you to read/write keys and sets from redis as if they were regular Bash variables.
-See [this] blog post about how it was written.

 ##Usage: